-But addressing cover letter with no name might lead your cover letter to get rejected by the recruiters.
+But addressing cover letters with no name may get rejected by the recruiters.

 We understand how important it is to know how to write a cover letter without a name from these statistics.

-It is the most common way to address a hiring manager with no name.
-In fact, 40% of hiring managers prefer this salutation over no salutation at all.
+It is the most common way to address a hiring manager with no name and 40% of hiring managers prefer this salutation over no salutation at all.

-This address allows the hiring manager to quickly focus on the meat of the letter, aka the main body, instead of rejecting the cover letter right away.
+This salutation allows the hiring manager to quickly focus on the main body of the cover letter, instead of rejecting the cover letter right away.

-However, the best way to address a cover letter is by highly personalizing it.
+However, the best way to address a cover letter is by personalizing it.